gene-git/nginx_passwd/README.rst

   * passlib bcrypt is broken
   * there is a fork which works

-* Algo changes no longer using passlib:
+* Algo changes where nginx_passwd is no longer using passlib :

-  * bcrypt now uses python-bcrypt directly
+  * bcrypt : now uses python-bcrypt directly
-  * argon2 now uses python-argon2-cffi (which uses C library)
+  * argon2 : now uses python-argon2-cffi (that calls C library)
-  * pbkdf2_sha512 now uses python-cryptography
+  * pbkdf2_sha512 : now uses python-cryptography
-  * pbkdf2_sha256 now uses python-cryptography
+  * pbkdf2_sha256 : now uses python-cryptography

 **Older**